joshjennings98/joshjennings98.github.io/src/blog/fsharp-neural-network.md

 ### Calculating Error

-To calculate the error in the output, the output of forward propagation and the target output are passed to a function that calculate the loss or error.
+To calculate the error in the output, the output of forward propagation and the target output are passed to a function that calculates the loss or error.

 ```fsharp
 let getOverallError (targetOutputs : float list) (actualOutputs : float list) (loss : Loss) : float =